core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 In case of successful authorization check, the Group Manager provides the joining endpoint with the keying material and parameters of group members.
 The actual provisioning of keying material and parameters to the joining endpoint is out of the scope of this document.

-A possible Group Manager is specified in {{I-D.ietf-ace-key-groupcomm-oscore}}, where the join process is based on the ACE framework for authentication and authorization in constrained environments {{RFC9200}}.
+One realization of a Group Manager is specified in {{I-D.ietf-ace-key-groupcomm-oscore}}, where the join process is based on the ACE framework for authentication and authorization in constrained environments {{RFC9200}}.

 ## Management of Group Keying Material # {#sec-group-key-management}